Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 ## Introduction

 At the current moment, `EscapeFreq` for a specific context equals the number of symbols in that context.
 This leads to the problem of assigning ESC codes that are either too short or too long in same cases.
-To make the estimation for the ESC symbol more precise, we need in some way to collect statistics about successful and unsuccessful symbol encoding cases dynamically.
+To make the estimation for the ESC symbol more precise, we need in some way to collect statistic about successful and unsuccessful symbol encoding cases dynamically.
 If we use PPM, we expect a clear correlation between Order-N contexts, so we will collect statistic about encoding success not for each context separately, but for the entire model as a whole.
 This way, similar contexts that may not occur frequently individually but occur regularly in the overall will receive a more accurate estimation.
-Thus, we have our main model, that collect statistics for our data, and a secondary model that adjust it based on the data obtained by observing other contexts.
+Thus, we have our main model, that collect statistics about our data, and a secondary model that adjust it based on the data obtained by observation on contexts.

 Such a method of estimation the ESC symbol probability called SEE (Secondary Escape Estimation).
 One of the first who propose a working version of this idea was Charles Bloom in his work on PPMZ [1][2] back in 1996, as far as I understand.
 If you’re interested in the topic of PPM, you definitely need to take a look at a more advanced implementation of it.
 We will explore another method of implementing SEE called PPMII, proposed by Dmitry Shkarin in 2001[3].
 You might have seen implementation of this method under the name PPMd.
 PPMII can be considered as one of the last significant advancements in PPM (I might be mistaken, but that’s the impression I have, as it is mentioned most frequently on the Internet), which is why I decided stop on it.
 The author of PPMII is an absolutely non-public person, so can’t provide any information about him.
 I was only able to find examples of implementation on this [website](http://www.compression.ru/ds/); any mentions of PPMII seem to refer back to this site.
 There are various versions of the implementation by the author that you can explore.
 During the writing of this article, I came across an implementation of the J version (sort of latest)[4] by person who happens to be the administrator of what is presumably the main forum dedicated to compression [encode.su](http://encode.su) (and if believe from what I found he also countryman of mine, that just was cool for me to find out).
 So you can check this implementation of J version, maybe you will find it more readable or if you don’t trust website that I’ve referred first.
 The difference between the PPMd method lies in how the contexts are quantized and how the data is adapted within them.
 The author made these choices based on his statistical research, and as far as I understand, it was targeted for PPM-style data (e.g., text), but data that doesn't fit perfectly was also taken into account.
 This means that in theory, you can optimize modeling of SEE for a specific type of data, taking PPMd as an example.
 This sound cool, by I doubt that it is useful in practice.
 That’s why all constant number that you will see you should be perceive as an example and not the truth of how SEE should be done.
 The method of context building from the previous part was obviously didn’t invented by myself; I just accidentally discovered it when I was looking at the PPMd implementation as a bonus.
 I didn’t mention this earlier to not disturb reader on the SEE subject.
 Here we will look at the F version, explore new techniques, I will try to provide some comments.
 In the end, I hope you will understand the idea of SEE.

+## SEE data

 Let’s look on the image from the previous part with randomly placed MinContext on it.